 Application requirements vary depending on the campus.

 - Waseda: No application required.
-Locations are in front of Building No. 6 (north gate), in front of Building No. 17 (second west gate), and in front of first west gate.
+Location: In front of Building 6 (north gate), in front of Building 17 (2nd west gate), and in front of the 1st west gate

 - Toyama: No application required.
 Location: In front of Waseda University Student Center

 - Nishi-Waseda: Application required.
-Please apply to the Science and Technology General Affairs Section on the 1st floor Building No. 51 and place the special sticker you receive on your bicycle.
-Please confirm the location at the time of application.
+Apply at General Affairs Section of the Faculty of Science and Engineering on the 1st floor Building, and attach the special sticker you receive to your bicycle.
+The location will be confirmed when you apply.

 - Tokorozawa: No application required.
 Parking is available at the main gate or north gate.
 The main gate bicycle parking lot is open from 8:00 to 22:00 (21:30 on Sundays and holidays).